dbcook/openrocket-database/README.md

 * High power kit and parts vendors
   * Wildman
   * Rocketry Warehouse (pre Madcow acquisition)
-  * Polecat Aerospace
+  * Polecat Aerospace (pre Madcow acquisition)
-* Fruity, Rocketman, Sky Angle, B2 nylon parachutes
+* Fruity, Rocketman, Sky Angle, and B2 nylon parachutes

-## Usage and Quirks
+## OpenRocket Usage and Quirks

 For most things, you can use OpenRocket as you normally would.
 However, there are a few things you should know about if you want maximum accuracy.